Eligible applicants include:

 How many scholarships will be awarded?

-Three scholarships will be awarded, including one award in each geographic locale — Connecticut, Maine, and in Sacramento County, California.
+Three scholarships will be typically awarded, including one award in each geographic locale — Connecticut, Maine, and in Sacramento County, California.
+If the applicants from a given region do not meet the selection criteria, that scholarship may not be awarded in a given year.

 Will this program be offered next year?